 Research Area of Specialization: Family Development

-The family is central to HDFS.
-The family is a primary context in which individual socialization and development take place.
+The family is central to human development and family studies, as it is a primary context in which individual socialization and development take place.
 It is, perhaps, the principal medium through which culture, society, and social change affect the individual.
 And it is a social fact in itself that feeds back and can accelerate or mitigate changes occurring in the broader society.

 Graduate study at Penn State offers students a unique opportunity to develop the substantive, methodological, and theoretical skills necessary to study human families.